Women face charges in connection to 3 missing boys - NewsBreak

 Women face charges in connection to 3 missing boys

-SPRINGFIELD, Mo. — Two women are charged in connection to three missing Springfield boys.
+SPRINGFIELD, MO (KOLR)- Two women are charged in connection to three missing Springfield boys.

 Brittany Barnes, and her wife, Ceairah Beverly, are charged with three counts of Felony Interference with Custody.